Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Fixed-Mean Gaussian Processes

 \subsection{Limitations}

-FMGP is limited by three factors: \begin{enumerate} \item Computing the predictive distribution at each training iteration involves inverting \(\tilde{\bm{A}}^{-1} + \bm{K}_{\mathbf{Z}_\beta}\), with cubic cost in the number of inducing points $M_{\beta}$.
-Therefore, FMGP cannot accommodate a very large number of inducing points.
-However, as shown in the experiments, this number can be set to a very low value, such as \(20\), even for classification tasks with a thousand classes. \item FMGP requires additional optimization steps compared to other \emph{post-hoc} approximations, \emph{e.g.}, \cite{deng2022accelerated}.
-However, these other methods often rely on visiting \emph{every training point} to compute specific updates.
+The use of fixed-mean Gaussian processes for deep learning is limited by three factors: \begin{enumerate}[itemsep=-0.ex, partopsep=1ex, parsep=1ex] \item Computing the predictive distribution at each training iteration involves inverting \(\tilde{\bm{A}}^{-1} + \bm{K}_{\mathbf{Z}_\beta}\), with cubic cost in the number of inducing points $M_{\beta}$.
+However, as shown in the experiments, this number can be set to a very low value, such as \(20\), even for classification tasks with a thousand classes. \item FMGPs require additional optimization steps compared to other \emph{post-hoc} approximations.
+However, other methods often rely on visiting \emph{every training point} to compute specific updates.
 As a result, FMGP training can be faster in large datasets featuring millions of instances such as ImageNet. \item The construction of FMGP requires choosing a (parametric) kernel.
 This is both an advantage, as it may better capture the underlying data patterns in the modelling process, and a disadvantage, as it may be difficult to efficiently use an effective kernel in some tasks, such as image classification. \end{enumerate}